himanu/System-Design-Patterns/Creational/AFDP/README.md

 3. Each Factory class will be responsible for creating all GUI components of a version.
 4. The number of Factory classes is equal to the number of versions of GUI components.
 5. These Factory classes would have an Interface so that the Client doesn't couple to concrete Factory classes.
+6. For the above example, there would be two factory classes, one would create GUI components for Mac and the other for Windows.
+7. The factory type (Windows or Mac) is decided at the start of the application using environment variables config.

 ## Class Structure